Search for Another Topic or Resource Type

 Webinar Recording Resources

 In May, we hosted Part 1 of this conversation, which covered how housing instability impacts student outcomes and how the education system is uniquely suited to address student homelessness.
-Part 2 of the conversation discusses how philanthropy can support students experiencing homelessness.
+Part 2 of the conversation discussed how philanthropy can support students experiencing homelessness.

 Across the country, student homelessness is rising.
 Despite increasing numbers, these students – as well as the school liaisons and state coordinators who support them – report that student homelessness remains an invisible and extremely disruptive problem.

 The Color of Law by Richard Rothstein unravels the case that racial, ethnic, and economic residential segregation today is no accident, but rather the result of intentional government policies, such as redlining, enforcing racial covenants, discriminatory lending, and outright segregation in federal programs.

 Author and economist Richard Rothstein joined us for a conversation about the history of housing segregation...

 This webinar highlighted the research and evaluation of homelessness prevention conducted by HealthSpark Foundation and Your Way Home Montgomery County, PA.
 We heard what prevention meant to the Foundation and why they chose to fund this project.

 Panelists discussed how they went through the process of setting goals for this research, their approach in reaching out to community members and stakeholders...

 Communities are working tirelessly to reach functional zero in chronic and veteran homelessness.
 What can philanthropy do to help take the last critical steps to reaching zero?

 In December, we asked Beth Sandor from Community Solutions what we need to do differently to create large scale change in homelessness.
 She outlined the tools and systems change work that the...